kevinm416/kevinm416.github.com/_posts/2011-12-26-solving-sudoku-with-go.markdown

 }
 {% endhighlight %}

-To see the full, working code, take a look at [sudoku-golang](http://www.github.com/kevinm416/sudoku-golang) on Github.
+To see the full, working code, take a look at [my repository](http://www.github.com/kevinm416/sudoku-golang) on Github.